Fancy running a game at Go Play Manchester?

 What may happen is that we have too many games, in which case make sure any surplus games are held in reserve in case we have an on the day drop out, and if still not used at the meet up it was originally submitted for, I will ensure it gets to run at the next month’s.

 Once your game has been submitted, work on and get prepared.
-Make sure you have as many pre-generated characters as you have max players, with perhaps one extra for last minute players or in the event of character death.
+Make sure you have at least four pre-generated characters, with perhaps one extra for last minute players (and if a GM has a number of no-shows on the day that they have to play instead) or in the event of character death.